 Rambler Tip: Arrive after 5 p.m., when the gatehouse is closed, you can drive in for free.
 It’s the perfect time to enjoy the sunset and the evening breezes.
 Lots of people do.

 Winter Haven Park

+This park is open for parking but there is no access to the beach.
 The best thing about this park is that it offers 82 parking spaces convenient to an area of beach with no vehicular traffic.

 I went early one morning so I could park and take a stroll on the beach.
 That’s when I saw a family with their coolers, umbrellas and chairs staking out a good parking space and then heading to the sand.
 My guess is they were there for the day.
 The lot is popular and gets crowded.

 - Winter Haven Park, 589 S. Atlantic Ave.

 - Hours: Open daily 5 a.m. to 11 p.m.

 - Amenities: Restrooms, showers, picnic pavilions and tables.

 Rambler Tip: There’s also free parking in town along some side streets that dead end at the beach.
 I found the small free lot at 4801 S. Atlantic Ave. useful.